 For couples who enjoy camping, having a new baby might feel like it means they'll have to put their outdoor adventures on hold for years until their newborn is old enough to survive a camping trip.
-However, there are plenty of ways couples can introduce their infant children to the great outdoors—even at an early age.
+However, there are plenty of ways couples can head to the outdoors with their infant children—even at an early age.

-There are, however, a lot of things to consider before going camping with an infant, and you'll want to take a few extra precautions to make sure that everyone, even your first-time camper, has a great time safely.
+There are, however, several aspects to consider before going camping with an infant, and you'll want to take a few extra precautions to make sure that everyone, even your first-time camper, has a great time safely.

 Knowing how young is too young and what you'll need for your trip to accommodate a small child goes a long way to ensure the whole family enjoys the journey.
 Knowing when to go camping is especially important for younger campers as the three most important things to keep in mind are warmth, food, and boundaries.

 Preparing for the Outdoors

-Before you go on your first camping trip with your infant child, it's important to get your little one used to the idea of sleeping in a tent outside and away from the luxuries of home—especially for children who have spent most their time in a city environment.
+Before you go on your first camping trip with your infant child, it's important to get your little one used to the idea of sleeping in a tent outside and away from the luxuries of home.
+This is particularly important for children who have spent most of their time in a city environment.

 You can prepare your kids by pitching a tent in your backyard (or living room) and letting them sleep in it overnight before you venture off to a real camping trip.
 Allowing your kid to get accustomed to a sleeping bag (or portable "crib") before you go can help your child sleep through the night while in the wilderness.

-You should also make sure you have everything you'll need to ensure you and your family have a safe, fun, and relaxing vacation.
+You should also make sure you have everything you'll need to ensure that you and your family have a safe, fun, and relaxing vacation.
 After all, camping is supposed to be a relaxing and enjoyable experience.
 You don't have to be afraid of taking your infant on a camping trip as long as you follow a few precautions and guidelines for camping with children.

 Packing for Infant Campers